Monetary Authority of Singapore (MAS) Speeding up its Fight Against Money Laundering and Terrorism

 The Monetary Authority of Singapore (MAS) says regulators in Singapore are looking to increase the measures in place currently targeted at fighting financial crime.
-With a stronger collaboration between the industry and government, along with the stronger use of technology, MAS plans to make this the two focus areas for the year ahead.
+Money Laundering and terrorism financing have been a huge concern these days.
+MAS plans to make these two focus areas for the year ahead.
+The authority has aimed for a stronger collaboration between the industry and government.
+Besides that, MAS has aimed for better use of technology,

 Balance Between Addressing Money Laundering

-Ms Ho stated that MAS was already applying data analytics tools to approximately 25,000 suspicious transaction reports which are filed each year by financial institutions in the Republic.
-MAS will glean better machine readability of the data collected from these reports when a revised form and reporting platform is introduced in August.
+She also revealed that MAS was already applying data analytics tools to suspicious transaction reports.
+Financial institutes file approximately 25,000 of those each year in the Republic.
+We can expect MAS to glean better machine readability of the data in August.
+This is because a revised form and reporting platform will be introduced in that month.

-Technology is capable of significantly augmenting our ability to identify higher risk areas, according to Ms Ho.
+Technology is capable of significantly augmenting our ability to identify higher risk areas, according to Ms. Ho.
 She also states that MAS has already begun investing a great deal of effort into tapping into this technology.
-According to Ms Ho, one of its recommendations is “promising”.
+Besides that, she says one of its recommendations is “promising”.

-April 2017 saw the launch of a private-public partnership on money laundering and terrorism financing, and Ms Ho claims that while these measures have been “helpful”, there is still room for improvement.
-Ms Ho stated that MAS is actively considering how it can improve upon the information sharing process with financial institutions for this very purpose.
+April 2017 saw the launch of a private-public partnership on money laundering and terrorism financing.
+Ms. Ho claims that while these measures have been “helpful”, there is still room for improvement.
+Additionally, she stated that MAS is actively considering how it can improve upon the information sharing process with financial institutions for this very purpose.